ValentinAebi/licorne-lang/README.md

 ## SMT solver integration

 Licorne uses [Z3](https://github.com/z3prover/z3) via the [KSMT](https://github.com/UnitTestBot/ksmt) API.
-KSMT bundles Z3 into the compiler jar, so there is no need for a separate install.
+KSMT bundles Z3 into the compiler jar, so there is no need to install it separately.

 ## Why that name?

-Licorne stands for "<b>L</b>anguage-level <b>I</b>nferen<b>C</b>e <b>O</b>f <b>R</b>efi<b>NE</b>ments", and means "unicorn" in French.
+Licorne stands for "<b>L</b>ightweight <b>I</b>nferen<b>C</b>e <b>O</b>f <b>R</b>efi<b>NE</b>ments", and means "unicorn" in French.
 Earlier versions of Licorne were called Rattlesnake and [Grattlesnake](https://github.com/epfl-systemf/grattlesnake-lang), the former being a very simple toy language, and the latter corresponding to my master's thesis work on gradual object capabilities.
 They can be found as secondary branches of this repository.